boardfish/dissertation/contents/4-implementation.md

 -->

 My commitment to emulating industry best practices carried through to implementation.
-I felt it vital to use and work with such things as continuous integration servers, containerisation, and linting tools to maintain code quality and readability.
+I felt it vital to use and work with such tools as continuous integration servers, containerisation, and linters to maintain code quality and readability.
 Of course, none of these decisions were taken lightly.

 While there is still some discourse over whether containerisation in development environments is entirely appropriate, I chose to use it to maintain some degree